suumaya/suumaya/README.md

 <br />

-hi, i'm [Sumaya](https://github.com/suumaya), a passionate self-taught full stack web developer and a freelance software engineer from Saudi Arabia. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, I'm [Sumaya](https://github.com/suumaya), a passionate self-taught full stack web developer and a freelance software engineer from Saudi Arabia. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

   <br>
 - 💼 any freelance work? do reach, [![email](Sumayafor@gmail.com)] :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 ask me about anything, I am happy to help;

 **languages and tools:**